maithilish/contributing-to-eclipse-example-code/readme.md

 ## Setup

-You are here after switching branch with `git checkout chapter-9`.
+You are here after switching branch with `git checkout chapter-10`.
 Next, select all the plugin projects in Project Explorer and refresh with F5.

 ## Run

-Open org.eclipse.contribution.junit/plugin.xml and in Overview tab, click Launch an Eclipse Application, the Run icon on top right of the editor.
-This opens a new instance of Eclipse IDE called 'runtime workbench' with runtime-EclipseApplication as its workspace.
-The runtime workbench loads all the plugins we are developing in the host workbench, including org.eclipse.contribution.junit plugin.

-In runtime workbench Outline view, select PassTest class, right click to open the context menu and click Run Test.
-This action launches SocketTestRunner in a new VM which runs the test and sends the test pass/fail message to TestRunner which listens, in runtime workbench, for result and shows result as pass in info dialog.
-The host workbench console shows the interactions between SocketTestRunner and TestRunner as log output.
-Next, run test for FailTest which shows test result as fail.

-This chapter discusses safely notiﬁed extensions using ISafeRunnable and SafeRunner.run().
-There is no UI change.
+Chapter 10 discusses publishing the plugins.
+We have not included them in the repository as you can easily generate them with IDE wizards.

+The book explains three ways to publish,

+  - Package the plug-in for use on your machine
+  - Package the plug-in for installation by others (a feature)
+  - Package the feature for downloading and installation (an update site)

+To package for use on your machine, use File -> Export -> Plug-in-Development -> Deployable Plug-ins and Fragments wizard.
+Note that the runtime element in plugin.xml is depreacated and no longer required to generate the distribution.

+To publish as a feature, create a feature project using File -> New -> Others -> Plug-in Development -> Feature Project wizard.
+Then open feature.xml file and in Overview tab, click Export Deployable Feature button to zip the feature.

+To publish as update site, create a Update Site Project using File -> New -> Others -> Plug-in Development -> Update Site Project wizard.
+Then open the site.xml file, use Add Feature to add the feature and finally, build the update site with Build option.